Abiva's Day

 “Stand,” the woman finally said.

-Now only with inches separating them, Maevin's cold eyes studied the Arch Maid's face but there was something new there.
-Understanding and maybe just the smallest bit of respect.
+Now only inches separated them.
+Maevin's cold eyes studied the Arch Maid's face, but there was something new there: understanding and maybe just the smallest bit of respect.

 “I accept, Arch Maid Abiva, that you have no intentions towards our master and that your transgression of touching him was a lapse in judgement.”